 Rembrandt is one of the most famous Dutch artists to have ever lived.
 Most people have heard about him and his name.

 Rembrandt is known to have studied under two leading art masters.
-The first was Jacob van Swanenburgh and the second was Pieter Lastman.
-There is a chance he also spent a few months studying under Jakob Pynas.
+The first was Jacob van Swanenburgh, and the second was Pieter Lastman.
+He could also spend a few months studying under Jakob Pynas.
 We know that he painted together and was influenced by Jan Lievens.

 Artist Masters That Rembrandt Studied Under